Magento Auto Scaling With Varnish – How Your Magento Shop Can Handle Increased Traffic Easily!

 Amazon AWS has a global infrastructure around the world that is very secure, reliable, scalable, and flexible.

-With Amazon AWS, we have access to the same reliable, secure technology platform used to power Amazon.com’s global web properties.
+With Amazon ec2, we have access to the same reliable, secure technology platform used to power Amazon.com’s global web properties.

 For Auto Scaling Magento, you need a multi-server environment to add and remove servers from the load balancer without any downtime.

-It’s not possible to scale a single server automatically.
+It’s not possible to scale a single server automatically scale.
 A single server can only scale vertically.

-To add more resources (CPU, RAM) you need to stop/start the server, which can take several minutes depending on the load.
+To add more resources (CPU, RAM), you need to stop/start the server, taking several minutes depending on the load.

 Requirement 3: Shared Nothing?

-The nodes have their own exclusive resources such as:
+The nodes have their exclusive resources, such as:

 This architecture offers high performance due to the parallel processing of tasks.